The Best Cardinal Bird Feeders and Birdseed

 Cardinals are beloved backyard birds.
 To attract more redbirds, fill these cardinal bird feeders with their favorite types of birdseed.

-It’s hard to miss a male Northern cardinal and his bold red feathers, black face mask and spiked crest.
-Although the female is more subdued, she is no less adored.
-Despite being fairly common, the birds can be a bit elusive.
+Despite being fairly common, cardinals can be a bit elusive.
 Cardinals often come to feeders as the sun is setting, when their red feathers are muted under low light conditions.
-Here’s how to choose the best cardinal bird feeders, birdseed and habitat.
+Here’s how to choose the best cardinal bird feeders and birdseed to attract these beloved redbirds.

 Begin with a tube feeder to welcome cardinals, finches, chickadees and titmice almost immediately.
 Those species seem to recognize the shape of the feeder, and their presence attracts other birds.
-Set out this Perky-Pet Triple Tube bird feeder (above) to provide multiple birds a spot to perch and eat.
+High on our list of the best tube bird feeders, this Perky-Pet Triple Tube bird feeder provides multiple birds a spot to perch and eat.

 The Woodlink Audubon metal tube feeder is another good choice for cardinals and other backyard birds like finches and chickadees.